Ryan Ruocco

-Ryan P. Ruocco (/ˈruːkoʊ/; born November 18, 1986) is an American television and radio sportscaster.
-He serves as a play-by-play announcer for the NBA and WNBA on ESPN, the New York Yankees and Brooklyn Nets on YES Network, and boxing for DAZN.
-He hosts the podcast R2C2 with former Yankees all-star pitcher CC Sabathia on The Ringer's podcast network.
-He previously hosted the Stephen A. Smith & Ryan Ruocco Show on ESPN Radio 98.7 FM.
+Ryan Ruocco (/ˈruːkoʊ/; born November 18, 1986) is an American television and radio sportscaster.
+He serves as a play-by-play announcer for the NBA, WNBA, and women's college basketball on ESPN, and the New York Yankees and Brooklyn Nets on YES Network.
+He previously hosted the podcast R2C2 with former Yankees all-star pitcher CC Sabathia as well as the Stephen A. Smith & Ryan Ruocco Show on ESPN Radio 98.7 FM.

-Biography
+Early life and education

+Ruocco is a native of Fishkill, New York.
+He is a graduate of Hackley School in Tarrytown, New York, and Fordham University.